 1. Testing entities Must have expertise and sustainable resources to develop and update tests.
 Must have the necessary technology to deliver online tests.
 Must have the resources to maintain and update the technology routinely.
 Must have processes that align with national and industry standards of medical interpreter testing.
-CCHI, NBCMI 2.
-Technology 24/7 access to registration/scheduling.
+My recommendation is that person should become a successful medical interpreter, one must complete formal classroom training which includes, medical terminology, healthcare systems, sensitivity, roles/ limitations, cultural sensitivity, public speaking, customer service, active listening and focus on being proficient in both English and the other language.
+Medical Interpreters make common mistakes such as ineffective communication, translating word for word, using incorrect words, using incorrect tone and style, and working in a language you are not proficient in and exaggeration of word meaning which causes major problems for patients.
+By completing this classroom training, medical interpreters will be ready in aiding patients.
+2. Technology 24/7 access to registration/scheduling.
 Virtual testing, or easily accessible test centers.
 Virtual proctors / ID verification available (e.g., through ProctorU service) Quick written test score reporting turn-around (immediate or within 48 hours for written tests).
 Reasonable cost to candidates based on industry standards.
-Considering outsourcing to established, recognized tests vs new ULS test that is not validated.
 3.a.
 Prerequisites and screening Proof of bilingual and multi-lingual proficiency: Passing score of a formal test, school diplomas of education conducted in the target language, experience living in the target language-speaking country, and documented work experience.
 Training in interpreting skills.
-Age 18, High School diploma, Minimum training to include education on interpreter modalities, code of professional ethics/conduct.
 3.b.
 Test content Proficiency in English and target languages.
 Domain knowledge: Healthcare system, medical terminology, and procedures Medical interpreter ethics.
 Interpreting skills (e.g., sight translation, consecutive interpretation, and memory retention).
-Medical terminology, proficiency in consecutive, simultaneous and sight translation.
 3.c.
 Test quality Tests must meet national standards and federal requirements.
 Tests must be valid and reliable.
-Testing entities must provide reports demonstrating test validity and reliability Akin to the national tests.
-4. Resources to support clients and healthcare providers A platform accessible by healthcare providers to look for interpreters.
+Testing entities must provide reports demonstrating test validity and reliability 4.
+Resources to support clients and healthcare providers A platform accessible by healthcare providers to look for interpreters.
 Approved continuing education (CE) courses.
 Certification distribution and revocation systems.
-Customer complaint resolution process.
-Other customer services.
-Tap into talent at community colleges in communities with high concentration of LEP populations.